Brain Dead 13: Reception

-Brain Dead 13 was met with mixed reviews across all platforms, though most critics praised the animated sequences.
-The PC version received "unfavorable" reviews according to the review aggregation website GameRankings; the former was based on a sole review from GameSpot's Jeffery Adam Young, who said that the game is "a skillfully animated cartoon that is almost entirely unplayable and fails completely as an interactive experience".
-The Electric Playground's John Shaw praised the animated sequences and production value but regarded the gameplay as "tired and abysmal", criticizing its repetitive nature.
+Brain Dead 13 was met with mixed to negative reviews, with critics widely praising the animated sequences but bemoaning the trial-and-error gameplay.
+GameSpot's Jeffery Adam Young said that the game is "a skillfully animated cartoon that is almost entirely unplayable and fails completely as an interactive experience."
+He noted that the results of button presses are inconsistent and unpredictable.
+The Electric Playground's John Shaw praised the animated sequences and production value but regarded the gameplay as "tired and abysmal", criticizing the need to repeatedly rewatch sequences as the player figures out the pattern needed to progress.
 PC Joker's Martin Schnelle commended the audiovisual presentation but stated that its "concept was not well received years ago and is still a sure guarantee of frustration today".

-The 3DO also received "mixed or average reviews".
 The four reviewers of Electronic Gaming Monthly lauded the game as one of the best of the FMV quick-time event games, thanks to its non-linear gameplay and forgiving difficulty (in that it does not require split-second timing and gives the player unlimited continues).
 They particularly praised the 3DO version's high quality video and quick loading times, and said the game's one flaw is that it has no replay value.
 A review in GamePro, in contrast, said the game "is nowhere near as good as Dragon's Lair or Space Ace" and that the 3DO version feels like an unfinished game due to its glitches and control, though they concurred on the high quality of the video.
-Both the Atari Jaguar CD and PlayStation versions were met with mixed reception from reviewers as well.
 Next Generation found the FMV quick-time event genre to be aging and unenjoyable.
 The Atari Times's Gregory D. George criticized the sound design but praised the gameplay and quality of the full motion video sequences for being better than Dragon's Lair, as well as the uninterrupted flow of each scene.